damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  Identifying the geometry by standard file formats

-  1. Adequated 2D/3D files for each manufacturing process
+  1. Adequated 2D/3D files for each manufacturing process (link to manufacturing sequences)